Here are a few facts and fictions to mull at your leisure...

 2008 Slice of Life, Sebastopol, CA - 2 Days, Ten pieces - "Please come and take these down"

-1991 Academy of Art College Spring Show, San Francisco, CA
+the Academy of Art College in San Francisco, before it became a University.
+I

 After quitting the art school thing, I got a job at a slice of the Sega Video Game Factory called "The Sega Technical Institute" for a year and a half, working on such hits as Sonic the Hedgehog 2 and Sonic Spinball.
 I quit that joint and headed for LucasArts a couple years later.
 There I worked on many hits & misses: Dark Forces, Big Sky Trooper, Super Return of the Jedi, Indiana Jones and his Desktop Adventures, Yoda Stories.
 I get emails from people in Spain asking to interview me about my work at Sega, but I can't remember most of it.
 (I did go to Spain and meet Senor Ice Knight.
 We had a lovely time and I still don't remember much about what I did back then...)